Another oddly named product that actually works. What is the Yalo Bulala? It is a

-Oh, we still haven’t told you why we call it Bulala.
-The first time I showed it to
+Oh, we still haven't told you why we call it Yalo Bulala.
+The first time Gilbert

-him he was eating a banana and he said it looked just like a banana.
-And as you should
+showed it to him he was eating a banana and he said it looked just like a banana

 At first it was just for Penny's father and we ended up using it everywhere in the

-shop and in my house.
+shop and in our houses.
 We really didn't seriously think about marketing it.
 We think

 it looks too weird.
 You got that?
-Gilbert thought it looked too weird? :) Then a
+Gilbert thought it looked too weird and ugly he

-Bulala to go with it.
-Plug the Yalo Bulala in where you plug in the Peed Al Sea Thingee.
+Get a Yalo Bulala to go with it.
+Plug the Yalo Bulala in where you plug in the PLC

 Back to the techie stuff.....

 Yalo Bulala uses MOV and TVS avalanche diodes for surge protection.
 TVS avalanche